 “That experience has helped me stay calm under pressure and to keep things in perspective.

 “I know this calmness is appreciated by my Naval Group Australia colleagues and it engenders a supportive and collaborative approach within the Project Management team and beyond.

-“If people are hungry to learn and keen to be pushed outside their comfort zone and create a long term, stable and rewarding career for themselves the naval shipbuilding industry should be top of their list.’’
+“If people are hungry to learn and keen to be pushed outside their comfort zone and create a long term, stable and rewarding career for themselves, the naval shipbuilding industry should be at the top of their list.’’

 If you are interested in learning more about the exciting opportunities in Australia’s Naval Shipbuilding Industry, join the national Workforce Register so we can connect you with one of our Candidate Engagement Consultants for your confidential career conversation.
 Let us help you find your pathway to your future career in shipbuilding.